futur-gs/Mirage-Assets/readme.md

 "GdiIcmGammaRange"=dword:00000100
 ```

-You can simply download the `ICM.reg` and run it to create the key, and you must restart Windows afterwards to take effect.
+You can simply download the `ICM.reg` and run it to create the key, and you have to restart Windows afterwards to take effect.